-- behaved in a way that has harmed a child, or may have harmed a child; - possibly committed a criminal offence against or related to a child; or - behaved towards a child or children in a way that indicates he or she would pose a risk of harm to children. - Behaved or may have behaved in a way that indicates they may not be suitable to work with children
+- behaved in a way that has harmed a child, or may have harmed a child; - possibly committed a criminal offence against or related to a child; or pg.
+11 This policy is in line with Keeping Children Safe in Education 2021 Updated August 2021 by the Education Safeguarding Advisory Team

+- behaved towards a child or children in a way that indicates he or she would pose a risk of harm to children. - Behaved or may have behaved in a way that indicates they may not be suitable to work with children